kamimrcht/webpage/othello.md

 Hi all,

-**In a summer series of blog posts, I will follow up on some data-structures that have been mentionned in our manuscript _Data structures based on k-mers for querying large collections of sequencing datasets_[[1]](https://www.biorxiv.org/content/10.1101/866756v2.full), but that would benefit from more insight.**
+**In a summer series of blog posts, I will follow up on some data-structures that have been mentionned in our manuscript _Data structures based on k-mers for querying large collections of sequencing datasets_[[1]](https://www.biorxiv.org/content/10.1101/866756v2.full), but that would benefit from more insight.
+Today I focus on Othello hashing and its application to bioinformatics.**

 As a short reminder, the manuscript deals with structure indexing sets of read sets for querying sequence presence/absence.
 Let's assume you have the genomic signature of a mutation, that you'd like to look for in a collection of samples (read datasets).
 These data-structures allow you to